Control Of Well Insurance (COW)

 • Catastrophic Financial Exposure: A single incident can cost millions in control efforts, cleanup, and restoration

-• Regulatory Requirements: Many state agencies and drilling contractors require specific coverage levels and endorsements
+• Regulatory Requirements: Many state agencies and drilling contractors require specific coverage levels and endorsements.
+The Texas Railroad Commission and similar bodies in Oklahoma, Wyoming, and New Mexico all impose financial responsibility requirements on operators.

 • Business Continuity: Protects your ability to continue operations after a major incident